shrutika-patil20/superfam-ai/README.md

 To prepare the database, follow these steps:

-1. **Import Sample Data**: Import sample data from the `Videos` folder or use your own videos.
+1. **Import Sample Data**: Import sample data from the `Samples` folder or use your own videos.
 Upload these videos to your Azure AI Video Indexer account manually, as the current system does not support automated uploads.

 2. **Run PrepareDB PowerAutomate Flow**:
     - Navigate to the **SuperFam AI** solution and locate the `SuperFam - Prepare Video DB` Power Automate flow from the imported solution.